 How to store soy sauce better

 These are made into a paste and then fermented for months at room temperature, making the sauce bacteria-free.
 Like any food, keep your soy away from contamination, such as dishwasher, because water and soap falling in soy sauce is no good news for its lifespan.
-It is important not to keep it near high heat like near a stove, cooking gas, microwave oven, or direct sunlight for the heat will not favor the sauce.
+It is important not to keep it near high heat like a stove, cooking gas, microwave oven, or direct sunlight because the heat will not favor the sauce.

 What is the average self-life of soy sauce?

-All soy sauce you buy at the supermarket or shop has a label in the bottle that I bet read ‘best by ‘date, and that could tell you the expiry date.
+All soy sauce you buy at the supermarket or shop has a label in the bottle that I bet read ‘best by ‘date, which could tell you the expiry date.
 Upon opening the bottle, the soy will taste great for about one or two years, then after this, the quality and the flavor of the soy sauce will depreciate though it will still be safe for consumption.
 This, therefore, means that it will be prudent to check the package date when buying because a new soy sauce is better than the one which has stayed on the shelf for years.

 The loss of flavor does not mean it is dangerous for your health, knowing that a sealed bottle of soy can stay for an even longer period when correctly stored.
 The three years for a sealed bottle is for optimal quality, two years for the opened refrigerated container, and six months replacement if you want to experience peak flavor.